 Your Directors have recommended a dividend of Rs.
 2.50 per equity share (face value ofRs.
 2 each) for the financial year ended March 312021 for the approval of the Members atthe ensuing Annual General Meeting (AGM).
 The dividend if approved will be paid within30 days of the AGM.

 Transfer to Reserves

-There have been no material changes and commitments affecting the financial position of the Company during FY19.
+There have been no material changes and commitments affecting the financial position ofthe Company during FY21 other than those explained herein.

 There has been no change in the nature of the business of the Company.

 During the year under review there has been no change in the Authorized Share Capitalof the Company.

 During the year the Company has allotted 836583 equity shares to the eligibleemployees on the exercise of stock options granted under the NUT Employee Stock OptionPlan 2005.

 Pursuant to the approval of the Board of Directors on December 24 2020 and theapproval of members through postal ballot on February 10 2021 your Company made buybackof 9875000 fully paid-up equity shares of face value of Rs.
 2 each representing 6.978%of the issued and paid-up equity share capital of the Company as on March 31 2020 on aproportionate basis from the eligible members holding equity shares as on February 242021 (the "record date").
 The buyback was by way of tender offer through stockexchange mechanism in accordance with the provisions of Securities and Exchange Board ofIndia (Buyback of Securities) Regulations 2018 the Companies Act 2013 and rules madethere under.
 The Company bought shares in buyback for cash at a price of Rs.
 240 perequity share for an aggregate amount of Rs.
 2370 million (excluding fees taxes andexpenses incurred in this regard).
 The buyback tender period was from April 12 2021 toApril 28 2021.
 The shares bought back were extinguished on May 112021.